The Michigan restaurant rules, also known as the Senate Bill 730, amend a current food law to increase food allergy awareness within restaurants.

-The bill was in the works for two years and received support from allergy groups, including FARE (Food Allergy Research and Education), and government affairs professionals.
+The bill, which passed in 2015, was in the works for two years and received support from allergy groups, including FARE (Food Allergy Research and Education), and government affairs professionals.

 Here is what the new rules will mean for restaurants and patrons in Michigan: